dmedvinsky/badwolf.xdefaults/README.markdown

 ------------

  * git clone git://github.com/dmedvinsky/badwolf.xdefaults

  * ln -s badwolf.xdefaults/xdefaults.colors ~/.Xdefaults.colors

  * vim ~/.Xdefaults

-Add the following line somewhere:
+   Add the following line somewhere (change `username` to your login):

         # include "/home/username/.Xdefaults.colors"

-Don't forget to type your username in the path.

    Sadly, I don't know the way to use variables in the `#include` directive.
-If you know, tell me about it, please!
+If you know, tell me please!

  * xrdb ~/.Xdefaults
- * vim ~/.xinitrc

-Add the following line somewhere:
+If for some reason your resourses aren't loaded after starting X11, check if you have the following line in your `~/.xinitrc`:

     xrdb -merge "${HOME}/.Xdefaults"